 Gout is on the rise in the United States and now affects more than 8 million people.
 The painful arthritis can affect any joint, but frequently causes inflammation, pain, and swelling of the joint in your big toe.
-The experienced team at Kaplansky Foot and Ankle Centers, including David Kaplansky, DPM, Isin A. Mustafa, DPM, and Anthony Cozzolino, DPM, provides diagnosis and treatment for acute symptoms of gout at their offices in Columbus and Reynoldsburg, Ohio, and can help relieve your pain.
+The experienced team at Kaplansky Foot and Ankle Centers, including David Kaplansky, DPM and Anthony Cozzolino, DPM, provides diagnosis and treatment for acute symptoms of gout at their offices in Columbus and Reynoldsburg, Ohio, and can help relieve your pain.
 To schedule an appointment today, call the nearest office or use the online booking feature.

 Gout is a form of arthritis that develops from an accumulation of urate crystals in the joints, which develop when you have high levels of uric acid in your blood.
 Your body creates uric acids from the breakdown of purines, which is a substance naturally found in your body and also found in certain types of foods.